MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMBootImage.md

 ```

 ### -Name

-Specifies a name of a boot image.
+Specify the name of a boot image to remove.

 ```yaml
 Type: String